Finding and boarding your train

 If you purchased and received a paper train ticket in the mail, there is nothing further you need to do.

-If you purchased a print at the station e-ticket, you’ll need to visit a self-service kiosk to print your train ticket (remember, you’ll need the e-ticket number included on your invoice).
-When retrieving your e-ticket in France at a SNCF kiosk, you will need to “stamp your ticket” (composter votre ticket as French say) prior to board the train.
+If you purchased a print at the station e-ticket, you’ll need to visit a self-service kiosk to print your train ticket (remember, you’ll need the e-ticket confirmation code included on your invoice).
+When retrieving your e-ticket in France at a SNCF kiosk or in Italy at a Trenitalia kiosk, you will need to “stamp your ticket” (composter votre ticket as French say) prior to board the train.
 Would you have any problem to do so, just ask the conductor of the train to do it for you when you board the train.

 If I arrive at the station early, will I be able to board my train?